WillBrubaker/hiro-quick-links/README.md

 ##### License

 This extension is released under the terms of the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) It does contain components that have their own separate license terms.

-jQuery is released under the [MIT license](https://jquery.org/license/)
+jQuery is licensed under the [MIT license](https://jquery.org/license/)

-Tipped is released under its own [license](http://www.tippedjs.com/license)
+qTip is licensed under the [MIT license](https://github.com/qTip2/qTip2#license)